schizolab/one-time-pad-tutorial/README.md

 Be mindful of what's under your paper, did you imprint your keys onto the paper below?
 Don't be lazy and use a printer, they remember stuff.

-The reason why it's called **one time** pad is because you should only use it ONCE, cross the key you've used with a pen and never use it again.
+The reason why it's called **one time** pad is because you should only use it ONCE, cross the key you've used with a pen ~~40520~~ and never use it again.

-You can say: ok imma bout to use the key starting at line 5.
-Then you tell your encrypted message.

 ### Encryption